Water privatisation in South Africa

-Water privatisation in South Africa is a contentious issue, given the history of denial of access to water and persisting poverty.
-Water privatisation has taken many different forms in South Africa.
+Delegation of Water services in South Africa is a contentious issue, in the first place due to the confusion between "delegation of service" and Water privatisation, and in second place given the history denial of access to water and persisting poverty.
+Delegation of water service has taken many different forms in South Africa.
 Since 1996 some municipalities decided to involve the private sector in water and sanitation service provision through short-term management contracts, long-term concessions and contracts for specific services such as wastewater treatment.
 Most municipalities continue to provide water and sanitation services through public utilities or directly themselves.
 Suez of France, through its subsidiary Water and Sanitation Services South Africa (WSSA), and Sembcorp of Singapore, through its subsidiary Silulumanzi, are international firms with contracts in South Africa.
 According to the managing director of Silulumanzi "the South African water market is still in its infancy and municipalities are unsure of how to engage the private sector."

 Cases of water privatisation

 Dolphin Coast (iLembe)

 In January 1999, the Siza Water Company (SWC), then part of the French SAUR Group, became the first private company to manage a water and wastewater utility in South Africa.
 Under a groundbreaking 30-year concession contract, SWC assumed responsibility for providing water and sanitation services to what was then known as the Borough of Dolphin Coast, a locality in the iLembe District Municipality with a permanent population estimated at 34,000 located about 50 kilometers north of Durban.
 The privatisation was welcomed and supported by the city council and senior government officials, including President Thabo Mbeki who visited the area to sanction the process.
 The Development Bank of Southern Africa and the Municipal Infrastructure Investment Unit supported the development and completion of the concession arrangement by providing technical and advisory services during the conception and contract development phase.
 This helped to make this option understandable and financially feasible.
 SWC is a local company formed by Saur International of France (which holds a 58% share), four other companies and company employees.
 After initial difficulties the contract was renegotiated in 2001, including a substantial reduction in investment requirements and the provision of free basic water.
 A more accurate billing and collection system has led to an increase in revenues of 68%, while tariffs were increased by about 30% and the number of customers increased by 6%.
 In May 2007, SWC became a subsidiary of the British firm Cascal N.V. and in October 2012 it became part of the Sembcorp group from Singapore.